- Color Terminology

 - Square is a combination of four colors equally spaced around the color wheel.

 Some Color Scheme Generators are available here and here.
 Even Adobe has made one !
 They are really fun to play with.
 I thought it was interesting to have a look at the full list of color schemes because animated feature films mostly use the Complimentary Scheme.
 It kinda becomes a cliché.

 Here is a quick study of the color schemes from Toy Story 4 (Director : Josh Cooley, DP : Jean-Claude Kalache and Patrick Lin).
 There is a great variety in this movie.

-There is actually a website with some pretty good color schemes (much better than me) if you want to have a look : the vivid theory.
+There is a website with some pretty good color schemes : the vivid theory.

 After a few years working on animated feature films for Hollywood, you kind of end up seeing only two colors : Orange and Blue.
 Like this movie, Coco (Director : Lee Unkrich, DP : Matt Aspbury and Danielle Feinberg) :